dasim/dibi-profiler-for-codeigniter/README.md

-DiBi custom profiler for CodeIgniter 2
+Dibi custom profiler for CodeIgniter 2
 ======================================

 Included CodeIgniter custom Profiler class and custom Profiler for [Dibi](http://dibiphp.com/) will allow you to see SQL queries and Exceptions ran through dibi database layer in